react-epfl/padoc-lib/README.md

 ```
 #### Network information
 In order to have access to a certain number of information about the underlying
-routing execution, the diagnostics suite provides the following option:
+network routing execution, the diagnostics suite provides the following option:
 ```Objective-C
 [MHDiagnostics getSingleton].useNetworkLayerInfoCallbacks = YES;
 ```